The only way to stop discrimination in housing is to challenge it.

 CERA can help you.
 CERA provides one-on-one assistance to people who have experienced discrimination in their search for housing.
 Our services are free of charge and open to anyone living in Ontario.
 We:

 - provide information on human rights protections in housing;

 - negotiate with landlords on behalf of individuals and families who have been denied housing for discriminatory reasons;

-- help people file formal human rights applications with the Human Rights Tribunal of Ontario;
+- help people file formal human rights applications with the Human Rights Tribunal of Ontario, when casework volume allows;

-- represent people throughout the formal application process with the Tribunal.
+- represent people throughout the formal application process with the Tribunal, when casework volume allows.

-If you want CERA to help you, call us and speak to our human rights intake worker.
+If you want CERA to help you, call us and speak to one of our human rights intake workers.